Scientific Name

 Etymology

-The specific epithet "actinocarpum (ak-tin-oh-KAR-pum)" is the neuter form of the Latin adjective "actinocarpus," meaning "having fruits with rays," and refers to the five carpels that ripen into follicles, spreading into a rosette.
+The specific epithet "actinocarpum (ak-tin-oh-KAR-pum)" means "having fruits with rays" and refers to the five carpels that ripen into follicles and spread into a rosette.

 This succulent is an annual plant that lives and dies in one growing season.
 However, it self-propagates by scattering seeds that grow into new plants.